aprilluong5/IOSproject/README.md

 Social Features – Users can follow other reviewers and see their movie activity.
 Users Authentication - Users can sign up and log in.
+Review History - Users can see their previous reviews.
 ---

 ### B. Screen Archetypes